Eating honey is more complicated than you might think

 Is it ethical to eat honey?
-Vegans have been debating this sticky question for decades – and now, they’re not the only ones.
+Vegans have been debating this sticky question for decades—and now, they’re not the only ones.
 Although large-scale honey production was long thought of as a symbiotic process that helps honeybees and humans alike, recent environmental studies, along with an increased understanding of declining bee populations, have shown that it’s the exact opposite: The industrial honey industry, far from being mutually beneficial, is immensely harmful to bees and humans alike.

 Contrary to popular belief, cultivating honey for human consumption isn’t just a matter of letting bees “do what they do” and reaping the benefits.
 Although the creation of honey is a natural process, humans extract far more honey from bees than they would otherwise create naturally.
 As a result, bees can suffer during all stages of industrialized honey production.